Reviews stuck in 'in progress'

 How long is too long?

-- 2–5 minutes is the normal range for the Anthropic Batch API path.
+• 2–5 minutes is the normal range.
 No action needed.

-- Over 30 minutes with no progress means contact support.
+• Over 30 minutes with no progress means open a support request.

 See How long does a review take? for the full latency model.